 Any Morton College student who has a drug or alcohol related problem may call upon the College for assistance.
-Anyone needing help should contact the Director of Human Resources/Title IX Coordinator (708) 656-8000, extension 2298, Building B, Room 209.
+Anyone needing help should contact the Dean of Students, Extension 2439, 212B.

 Programs for Employee Assistance

 Morton College Board Policy 8.4.2 has established an Employee Assistance Program (EAP) for employees.
 The EAP offers referral and assessment service for both employees and their family members who may be dealing with personal problems including substance abuse (including alcohol) and /or addictions.
 The EAP is administered by Health Management Systems of America (HMSA).
 If you feel that you or a family member needs help, HSMA can be reached 24 hours a day, 7 days a week at 1-(800) 767-5320.
 If you would like more information on HSMA, please feel free to contact Human Resources at (708) 656-8000, Ext.
 2298.